joeweller/portgen/README.md

 # portgen
-Simple Python3 script to generate a port numebr based on alpha characters
+Simple Python3 script to generate a port number based on alpha characters